 O.A.S.E. – Place of Exchange, Study and Development

 German: O.A.S.E. – Ort des Austausches und der studentischen Entwicklung

 The German word for “oasis”, O.A.S.E is the specialist library for the Faculty of Medicine.
 Located on the premises of the University Hospital Düsseldorf (UKD), it offers an attractive contemporary learning and working environment.
 Explore the O.A.S.E.

-The modern main building of the Faculty of Economics; it mostly houses offices and a number of seminar rooms.
+The modern main building of the Faculty of Business Administration and Economics; it mostly houses offices and a number of seminar rooms.
 In fine weather, you’re able to relax on the Oeconomicum’s terrace directly beside the university lake and enjoy the sunshine.

 → Digital learning

 Some students are unable to pursue their studies full-time, for example because they must work or care for children or relatives.
 Some higher education institutions offer the option of studying part-time.
-Part-time students have less hours per week but a longer standard study period.
+Part-time students have less hours per week but a longer standard period of study.

 German: postgraduales Studium